 The usual sights were shown her - they lunched at the first stage Eiffel cafe/restaurant, went to the Louvre, took a trip out to Versailles and he, in turn, asked about Peterhof which she’d never seen, having not been to St Petersburg before.

 Late afternoon saw them in the Champs-Élysées, munching at a supper in a second floor cafe nearer la Place de la Concorde, before being taken back to the 12ème arrondissement and through the door of a cream brick building, where the first thing which struck her was that Marc was the only man in the room.

-A pretty, fair-haired girl with her hair up came forward, introduced herself as Nicolette and then introduced her to what seemed the rest of the staff.
+A light, pretty girl with her fair hair up came forward, introduced herself as Nicolette and then introduced her to what seemed the rest of the staff.

 Eventually, she was led through to a back room, larger than the others and here, clearly, was the boss.